Jesus Is Enough

 Are you captivated by God’s love more than anyone else’s?

 At some point in time life is going to knock you on your back, if it hasn’t already.
 When that happens will you still be able to say God is good?
-Will Jesus be your identity?
+Will Jesus be enough?

-When you didn’t get that promotion or the job you wanted… is God still good?
+When you don’t get that promotion or the job you wanted, is God still good?